- Home

-The new prime minister has stuck the knife into almost everything else but the Beauty Commission has somehow survived – and may prove to be an unexpected ally for the profession
+The PM has stuck the knife into almost everything else but the Beauty Commission has somehow survived – and may prove to be an unexpected ally

 There were a couple of moments during Boris Johnson’s Manchester speech on Saturday when I had to wonder if the new prime minister had been reading Jane Jacobs.